Jamesits/docker-etherpad-lite/README.md

 * `ETHERPAD_ADMIN_USER`: If the admin password is set, this defaults to "admin".
 Otherwise the user can set it to another username.

 * `ETHERPAD_PLUGINS`: Comma-separated list for plugins to install by default (on each start).
 Remember to use full name in npm repo, e.g.
 `ep_adminpads,ep_headings2`.
+* `ETHERPAD_MAXAGE`: HTTP cache max age.
+Defaults to 3600.

 * `ETHERPAD_DB_USER`: By default Etherpad Lite will attempt to connect as root to the mysql container.
 This allows to change this.